 Hak Guna Bangunan is a Right-to-build title.
 Indonesian citizens or companies that are incorporated in Indonesia can obtain the title.

-The main differences between Hak Pakai and Hak Guna Bangunan is that you can mortgage the latter one, which is not possible with a Hak Pakai.
+The main difference between Hak Pakai and Hak Guna Bangunan is that you can mortgage the latter one, which is not possible with a Hak Pakai.

 Foreign individual investors have few options when investing in Indonesia property.
-You’re not allowed to buy commercial property, but can only acquire one unit if you officially reside or work in Indonesia.
+You’re not allowed to buy a commercial property but can only acquire one unit if you officially reside or work in Indonesia.

 The titles you can get a hold of are Hak Pakai and Hak Sewa.